 COMPOSER / MUSICIAN

 Meike Holzmann is a freelance musician, composer, tutor, facilitator and musical director, writing and producing music for theatre, dance and film in UK, Germany, South Africa and France since graduating with a degree in music at LIPA in 2001.
 She is also a songwriter and multi-instrumentalist, performing and recording piano, bass, percussions, guitar and vocals with bands in UK and Germany since 1990.
-Highlights of her work as a composer include a collaboration with award winning South African choreographer Sbonakaliso Ndaba and Indoni Dance, Arts and Leadership Academy in Cape Town for the show “Ukwakha” in 2016, supported by Arts Council England’s Artist International Development Fund, and the commission of five movements for string quartet “Heart Variations” by conceptual artist Egle Mei, performed by the acclaimed Liverpool String Quartet across the North West of England, and a collaboration with Indoni Dance, Arts and Leadership Academy in Cape Town, South Africa for their production “Ukwakha” Meike has worked with Tmesis Theatre on Wolf Red, Variations of the Heart, That’s Amore, Happy Hour & Beyond Belief.
+Highlights of her work as a composer include a collaboration with award winning South African choreographer Sbonakaliso Ndaba and Indoni Dance, Arts and Leadership Academy in Cape Town for the show “Ukwakha” in 2016, supported by Arts Council England’s Artist International Development Fund, and the commission of five movements for string quartet “Heart Variations”, performed by the acclaimed Liverpool String Quartet across the North West of England in 2014.

 Stephanie is a Set and Costume Designer based in the north west.
 She graduated from LIPA 2016, with a 1st Class Honours Degree in Theatre and Performance Design.
 Stephanie aspires to create visually absorbing designs to draw the audience into the narrative, by complimenting and challenging the perceptions of storytelling.
 Her recent design credits include: Daydream Believers (Tmesis Training Company), Walking Upright, Beyond Belief and Wicked Women (Tmesis Theatre), The God Delusion (The Blue Box Theatre), Dark Night Ends (Liverpool Tour) and as an assistant designer for Party Skills for the End of the World (Manchester International Festival).